 Create EnterpriseDB-Connected Nintex Workflows

 Nintex Workflow Cloud is a cloud-based platform where you can design workflows to automate simple or complex processes using drag-and-drop interactions — without writing any code.
-When paired with CData Connect Server, you get instant, cloud-to-cloud access to EnterpriseDB data for business applications.
-This article shows how to create a virtual database for EnterpriseDB in Connect Server and build a simple workflow from EnterpriseDB data in Nintex.
+When paired with CData Connect AI, you get instant, cloud-to-cloud access to EnterpriseDB data for business applications.
+This article shows how to create a virtual database for EnterpriseDB in Connect AI and build a simple workflow from EnterpriseDB data in Nintex.

-1. Log into Connect Server and click Connections.
+1. Log into Connect AI, click Sources, and then click Add Connection

-3. Enter the necessary authentication properties to connect to EnterpriseDB.
+5. Enter the necessary authentication properties to connect to EnterpriseDB.

 The following connection properties are required in order to connect to data.